MK-Sindhu/A2_dl_ed24s401/README.md

 # Deep Learning Assignment 2

-This repository contains implementations for:
+This repository contains two parts of the assignment on CNN‐based image classification using a subset of the iNaturalist dataset:

-- **Part A**: Training a small CNN from scratch on a subset of the iNaturalist dataset
+- **Part A**: Train a small CNN from scratch
-- **Part B**: Fine‑tuning a pre‑trained ResNet50 on the same data
+- **Part B**: Fine‑tune a pre‑trained ResNet50

 ---